Maple Glazed Brussels Sprouts Deliciously Roasted Dish

 Seasonal Ingredient Swaps

 Seasonal swaps can make this dish even better.
 In spring, add fresh peas for color and sweetness.
 During fall, toss in some diced apples for a sweet crunch.
 In winter, try adding roasted chestnuts for a nutty flavor.
 These changes keep the dish fresh and exciting every time you make it.
-For the full recipe, you can refer back to the detailed instructions provided.

 Storage Info